stakbucks/react-analytics-logger/README.md

 It mainly supports,
 1. Both declarative and imperative APIs, allowing developers to choose the style that best fits their needs.
-2. Offers type-safe React components and hooks through the `createConfig` function by using JavaScript closure, ensuring seamless integration and robust type checking in your React applications.
+2. Offers type-safe React components and hooks through the `createConfig` function by using JavaScript closure.
-3. Clearly defines a layer for injecting dependencies related to analytics tools, facilitating easy integration and management of analytics within your application.
+3. Clearly defines a layer for injecting dependencies related to analytics tools.

 ## Installing
 Using npm: